katmiller00/Python-Projects/Coffee and Wifi (Flask, WTForms, Bootstrap, CSV)/README.md

     python app.py
     ```

-4. Open your web browser and visit  `http://localhost:5000`  to access the application.
+2. Open your web browser and visit  `http://localhost:5000`  to access the application.

-## Usage
 ### Home Page
 -   The home page displays a welcome message and provides navigation links to other sections of the application.